 What is the Adaptive Information Processing (AIP)?

-The recalling of this past event could be at a cognitive level when the child—now an adult— remembers the narrative of the story.
-However, the recalling can also be in the form of disturbing sensations, images, or beliefs about self, like “I am not in control.”
-The experience of going underwater and not receiving any comfort has overwhelmed the information processing system of this child.
+As an adult, Nico might recall this event at a seemingly cognitive level.
+However, the recalling might also be in the form of disturbing sensations, images, or beliefs about himself, such as “I am not in control.”
+The experience of going underwater and not receiving any comfort has overwhelmed Nico’s information processing system.

 Traumatic and disturbing life experiences get linked in the brain with their original thoughts, feelings, images, and body sensations.
 The response toward those events was a natural response at the time of the event.
 It was an attempt to adapt to a difficult situation.
-According to the AIP, people are not biologically broken.
-They are stuck because of the way disturbing life experiences are linked in their nervous system.
-Once this information is accessed and reprocessed, the adaptive information system is relinked and a more positive and empowering understanding of the present can surface.
+According to the AIP model, people are not biologically broken.
+They are stuck because of how disturbing life experiences are linked to their nervous system.
+Once this information is accessed and reprocessed, the adaptive information system is relinked, and a more positive and empowering understanding of the present can surface.

-For example, a person who experienced bullying as a child might experience current thoughts of not feeling good enough and being anxious in their professional life even if the person does not think about the past experience of bullying anymore.
-Through EMDR therapy they can reprocess those memories so they can begin to appreciate their current skills and abilities instead of being stuck with the view of the past.
+For example, a person who experienced bullying as a child might experience current thoughts of not feeling good enough and being anxious in their professional life, even if the person does not think about the past experience of bullying anymore.
+Through EMDR therapy, they can reprocess those memories to begin appreciating their current skills and abilities instead of being stuck with the view of the past.

 “When an event has been sufficiently processed, we remember it but do not experience the old emotions or sensations in the present.
 We are informed by our memories, not controlled by them.”
 (Shapiro, 2018, p.3).

 When someone cuts their finger while cooking, this person does not have to consciously think about their white cells and all the internal systems in place for healing.
-The brain and the body automatically do work together to close and heal the wound.
-However, if a foreign object blocks the healing, the pain will continue and this person might need the support of another person to remove the object.
+The brain and the body automatically work together to close and heal the wound.
+However, if a foreign object blocks the healing process, the pain will continue, and this person might need the support of another person to remove the object.
 Once the block is removed, the healing will resume.
 EMDR therapists support people to remove blockages so the natural processing of information may continue.

 EMDR is primarily a client-centered model.
-Although some clients might experience some disturbance during treatment, this distress is temporary and transitional while the brain makes connections to more adaptive information.
-For example, a person might think that a car accident is their fault, even though it was the other driver who ran the red light.
+Although some clients might experience some disturbance during treatment, this distress is temporary and transitional while the brain connects to more adaptive information.
+For example, a person might think that a car accident is their fault, even though the other driver ran the red light.
 They might feel guilty, even though they know cognitively that they are not at fault.
-Through EMDR procedures and dual bilateral stimulation, the brain makes connections to more adaptive information such as the fact that there was no possible way to guess that another person was going to run a red light.
+Through EMDR procedures and dual bilateral stimulation, the brain connects to more adaptive information, such as the fact that there was no possible way to guess that another person would run a red light.

-Similar experiences get linked to those previously linked memories and are the basis for current maladaptive interpretations, feelings, and behaviors.
-The reprocessing of a memory causes a shift in all components of it including sense of timing, age, symptoms, reactive behaviors and sense of self, not only on a cognitive level but also on a physiological level (Shapiro, 2018).
+Similar experiences are linked to those previously linked memories and are the basis for current maladaptive interpretations, feelings, and behaviors.
+The reprocessing of a memory causes a shift in all its components, including sense of timing, age, symptoms, reactive behaviors, and sense of self, not only on a cognitive level but also on a physiological level (Shapiro, 2018).

-For example, a client who witnessed physical abuse by his father toward his mother might be stuck on the thought that he “should have defended her” even though he was just 10-years-old.
+For example, a client who witnessed physical abuse by his father toward his mother might be stuck on the thought that he “should have defended her” even though he was just 10 years old.
 These might cause current feelings of powerlessness and anger toward himself or others.
-Through EMDR therapy, those two parts of the memory become connected and he can feel more self-understanding around the fact that he did everything he could as a child.
-This gives a message of hope because the client can see their current symptoms as result of learned behaviors that can be unlearned.
+Through EMDR therapy, those two parts of the memory become connected, and he can feel more self-understanding around the fact that he did everything he could as a child.
+This gives a message of hope because the client can see their current symptoms due to learned behaviors that can be unlearned.

 EMDR therapists use the tenets of the AIP model to conceptualize cases and guide treatment planning.
 Utilizing the AIP model facilitates the ability of many EMDR therapists to achieve substantial and comprehensive treatment effects (Shapiro, 2018).